 September:

-As soon as we have received all the pitches, we start the process of reading, debating, and selecting the games we want for Fastaval.
+As soon as we have received all the pitches, we will start the process of reading, debating, and selecting the games we want for Fastaval.
 Some weeks after the deadline we will be in touch to let you know if your pitch has been accepted or not.
 If your game is accepted, we will contact you to agree on a specific timeline for your game towards Easter and Fastaval.
 You will also be invited to our Facebook group for all the designers, where there are rich possibilities for ongoing feedback and advice.

 October: